The US and South Korea have held a ballistic missile drill, after North Korea tested a long-range missile experts believe may reach Alaska.

 Meanwhile in a joint statement Gen Vincent Brooks, commander of US forces Korea, and South Korean Joint Chiefs Chairman Gen Lee Sun-jin said the allies were maintaining patience and self-restraint, but this could change.

+"We are able to change our choice when so ordered by our alliance`s national leaders.
 It would be a grave mistake for anyone to believe anything to the contrary," it said.

 Earlier, US Secretary of State Rex Tillerson called North Korea`s move a "new escalation of the threat" and warned that Washington "will never accept a nuclear-armed North Korea".